Office of the Registrar

 My transfer courses appear on my CATS report, but they are not applying to the appropriate requirement.
 What should I do?

 If you are in the Grossman School of Business, The College of Agriculture and Life Sciences, The College of Engineering and Mathematics, or the Rubenstein School, you should speak with your advisor about applying transfer courses to UVM requirements.
 In most cases, an exception will need to be made.

-If you are in The College of Arts and Sciences, you should contact Mark Hall in the Dean's office to discuss using transfer courses to satisfy degree requirements.
+If you are in The College of Arts and Sciences, you should contact Student Services in the Dean's office to discuss using transfer courses to satisfy degree requirements.

 If you are in The College of Education and Social Services, you should complete a request form (located online or at the CESS Student Services Office in 528 Waterman) in order to petition that a transfer course be used to satisfy a requirement.